A Collaboration of Nai-Ni Chen and the Ahn Trio with

 Costume Designer Anna-Alisa Belous

-The new production will feature new music created especially for Nai-Ni Chen, Concrete Stream as well as Night Flight by Kenji Bunch, Insensatez by Astor Piazzola and popular music adaptations for classical instruments by David Bowie and Prince.
-For each of these music, Nai-Ni Chen created new dances titled: I want to Fly, Liberation, Lonely Man, A Forgotten Past, and My Flower Garden, each dance explores part of her journey as an immigrant woman artist who view freedom from different lances here in America.
+The new production features music from Ahn Trio’s most inspiring pieces such as Sounds heard from the Moon by Jiha Park, Night Flight by Kenji Bunch, Yuryung by Pat Metheny, as well as popular music adaptations for classical instruments by David Bowie and Prince.
+For each of piece of music, Nai-Ni Chen created new dances and each dance explores part of her journey as an immigrant woman artist who views freedom from a different lens here in America.

 About A Quest for Freedom